Your Cart

 As for bacterial vaginosis, treatment involves antibiotics such as clindamycin and metronidazole, or alternatives like tinidazole or secnidazole.
 Keep in mind that metronidazole won't work for aerobic vaginitis, so if it doesn't help, it could be a sign that your symptoms weren't caused by bacterial vaginosis.

-How effective an antibiotic is depends a lot on what specific bacteria is causing the infection.
+How effective an antibiotic is depends a lot on what specific bacteria are causing the infection.
 Different antibiotics work better against different bacteria, and some spare the protective bacteria while others don't.
 If you're dealing with recurring infections, knowing the specific bacteria in your microbiome can help in choosing the right antibiotic.

 Aside from treatment, there are some everyday behaviors you can do to reduce your risk of developing aerobic vaginitis and bacterial vaginosis: